genesiscommunitysuccess/docs/docs/04_tutorials/04_training-resources/01_training-content-day1.md

 Once you are inside the console, type 'table USER' and then 'search 1'.
 If imported correctly, the user JaneDee should be listed.

 #### Running server commands
-:::info how to run server commands from the command line rather than gradle tasks?
+:::info can I run server commands from the command line rather than gradle tasks?
+Yes.
 We've been running server commands through the gradle tasks.
 Alternatively, you can run server commands directly from a command line.

 Open PowerShell (or Windows Command Prompt), access your WSL instance 'TrainingCentOS' and switch to user 'genesis' to have access to the Genesis Platform commands:
 ```shell